Jwhiles/johncom/pages/_posts/work.md

 [Ex-pro magic the gathering player on slack, no not that Slack](https://thezvi.wordpress.com/2017/09/30/slack/)

 [Julia Evans talks about learning at work here.](https://jvns.ca/blog/2017/08/06/learning-at-work/#:~:text=Take%20the%20time%20at%20work%20to%20learn).
 I remembered reading something about spending time learning while working remotely because 'no one knows what I'm doing anyway', but now that I look it up, this article says a lot more, and I think covers everything I've said here but better.
-So I guess there was no read to write this oh well. good bye
+So I guess there was no reason to write this oh well. good bye